Murguero/score-board/README.md

 ```
 ├── src
+│   │
+│   ├── __tests__
+│   │   ├── App.spec.tsx # File with the test structure
-│   │   │
+│   │
-│   │   ├── App.module.css # File with css definitions.
+│   ├── App.module.css   # File with css definitions.
-│   │   ├── App.tsx        # File with the design and some logic structure for the exercise.
+│   ├── App.tsx          # File with the design and some logic structure for the exercise.
 │   ├── global.css         # File with global css definitions.
 │   ├── main.jsx           # File with the structer to call the file App.tsx and execute our webpage.
 │